 Although child sex trafficking victims could receive a multi-disciplinary team (MDT) response through an existing child abuse MDT, New York law does not require an MDT response to child sex trafficking cases.
 Pursuant to N.Y.
 Soc.
 Serv.
-Law § 423-a(1)-(3) (Child advocacy centers established), serious physical abuse have reasonable access to such a center and so that their cases are handled in an expert and timely manner, by a coordinated and cooperative effort that minimizes trauma to the children and their non-offending family members.
+Law § 423-a(1)-(3) (Child advocacy centers established),

+1. The office of children and family services shall to the greatest extent practicable facilitate the establishment of child advocacy centers in every region of the state so that child victims of sexual abuse or serious physical abuse have reasonable access to such a center and so that their cases are handled in an expert and timely manner, by a coordinated and cooperative effort that minimizes trauma to the children and their non-offending family members.
 Child advocacy centers shall be established by either a governmental entity or a private, nonprofit incorporated agency and shall meet the state office of children and family services program standards for child advocacy centers approval and strive to co-locate members of the local multi-disciplinary team at the child advocacy center.